Gmagon/src.gmagon.com/source/guide/gmagoncssmaker/tutorial/text.md

 <link rel="stylesheet" href="./css/page.common.css">
 {% endraw %}

-In the next page, we will start explore [CSS-Transform](./transform.html).
+In the next page, we will start to explore [CSS-Transform](./transform.html).